amiratag/DistributionalShapley/README.md

 Data Shapley: Equitable Valuation of Data for Machine Learning
 =====================================

-Code for implementation of  ["Data Shapley: Equitable Valuation of Data for Machine Learning"](https://arxiv.org/pdf/1904.02868.pdf).
+Code for implementation of  ["Distributional Shapley: A Distributional Framework for Data Valuation"](https://arxiv.org/pdf/2002.12334.pdf).

 **Please cite the following work if you use this benchmark or the provided tools or implementations:**